openstandia/aws-cli-oidc/README.md

 ### Get AWS temporary credentials

-Use `aws-cli-oidc login <your oidc provider name>` command.
+Use `aws-cli-oidc get-cred <your oidc provider name>` command.
 It opens your browser.
 Now you can see the login page which the OIDC provider offers.
 Then do login.
 If successful, AWS temporary credentials will be shown as below.

 ```
-aws-cli-oidc login myop
+aws-cli-oidc get-cred myop
 Using config file: /home/wadahiro/.aws-cli-oidc/config.yaml
 Login successful!
 Selected role: arn:aws:iam::123456789012:role/developer